 “A documented agreement between a service provider and a customer that identifies both services required and the expected level of service.”

-What this means is that an SLA is a contractual understanding between the IT service provider and the customer about what the two parties can expect out of a particular service.
+Therefore, an SLA is a contractual understanding between the IT service provider and the customer about what the two parties can expect out of a particular service.
 As suggested by the VTT Technical Research Centre of Finland, there are three basic parameters to create an SLA which are basically a set of Key Performance Indicators (KPIs), a means to measure the success or failure of these KPIs, and the possible penalties that might come into play if the contractual SLA is violated by either of the two sides.

 Learn more about why this is the right time to move on from Service Level Agreements (SLAs) to Experience Level Agreements (XLAs).